How to save for a house deposit

 How to save for a deposit

-Lowering your living costs is an effective way to save money for a house deposit.
+Lowering your living costs is an effective way to save money for a deposit.
 The money saved from paying rent can be added to your deposit fund.

 Downsize